Why does our skin become dull?

-If no pinkness shows up, your skin is more than likely under-circulated and you’ll need to increase blood flow.
+If no pinkness shows up, your skin is more than likely under-circulated, and you’ll need to increase blood flow.
 If your skin is a little pink, your skin has good, proper circulation.
 You’ll still want to keep that going, though, since this will slow down with age.
 However, if the skin is bright red, more than likely your skin is over-circulated.
-This means it has plenty of blood circulating near the skin’s surface.
+(Read six tips for soothing skin with redness and rosacea.)

 To get the glowing skin you want, the goal is for your circulation to be right in the middle.
 Not too much, but also not too little.

 2. Use products with stimulating and energizing ingredients

-Since circulation can be impaired with age, skin care products with ingredients such as peppermint, vitamin B12, niacinamide and ginseng root extract work to improve blood flow activity to bring a fresh radiance.
-When applied topically, they may dilate the blood vessels, allowing the skin to accommodate more nutrient-rich blood.
+Since circulation can become impaired with age, skin care products with ingredients such as peppermint, vitamin B12, niacinamide and ginseng root extract work to improve blood flow activity to bring a fresh radiance to the complexion.
+When applied topically, these ingredients may dilate the blood vessels, allowing the skin to accommodate more nutrient-rich blood.

 With continued use, you should notice the skin looking brighter and less dull, with a natural glow from within.
-Depending on your skin type (take this Skin Type Quiz), I recommend Energy Boosting Toner, Luxe Mint Cleansing Gel, Mint Buffing Beads and Rosemary Mint Cleansing Milk.
+Recommended products: Energy Boosting Toner, Luxe Mint Cleansing Gel, Mint Buffing Beads and Rosemary Mint Cleansing Milk.

 4. Only use low-foaming, sulfate-free cleansers to wash your face

 Cleansing your skin in the morning and at night is essential for optimal skin health.
 However, you need to pay attention to the type of cleanser you use.

-Many foaming and gel-based cleansers are formulated with ingredients like sodium lauryl sulfate, sodium laureth sulfate or ammonium laureth sulfate which are surfactants.
-These are cleansing agents that cut oil from the skin.
-While you do need to remove oil from the skin, these sulfate ingredients are simply too strong and will strip water from the skin after every washing.
+Many foaming and gel-based cleansers are formulated with ingredients like sodium lauryl sulfate, sodium laureth sulfate or ammonium laureth sulfate, all of which are surfactants.
+This means they are cleansing agents that cut oil from the skin.
+While you do need to remove oil from the skin, these sulfate ingredients are simply too harsh and will strip water from the skin in addition to oil after every washing.
 This leaves the skin feeling tight and creates unnecessary irritation.
-This eventually leads to a damaged moisture barrier that contributes to your skin’s dull, dry appearance since cells take on an opaque look and cause the skin to not be as light reflective.
+This eventually leads to a damaged moisture barrier, which contributes to your skin’s dull, dry appearance since cells take on an opaque look and cause the skin to be less light reflective.